 Does this REALLY mean ALL electronics?
 Yes!
-Yes it does.
+Yes, it does.
 Televisions, DVD players, iPads, iPhones, stereo systems all produce light for one, are a distraction number two, and produce electromagnetic frequencies that could interfere with sleep.

-Alarm clocks: Of course you’ll need an alarm clock, and if that is your smart phone—no big deal.
+Alarm clocks: Of course you’ll need an alarm clock, and if that is your smartphone—no big deal.
 Just make sure it’s in your drawer.
 One, because they tend to light up, and make noises, but also because you will be tempted to look at it if you can’t sleep, or wake up in the middle of the night.

 3. Comfy Bed:

 Here’s where you’re going to want to shoot me: your bed MUST be big enough for you to move around.
 The minimum size bed for one adult is a long twin (sometimes called a King Twin—but I find that to be a confusing name).
 If you extrapolate that out to two adults sharing one bed that is a King Sized bed.
 Sorry, I know, you paid a lot of money for that bed.
 You like your bed.
 You and your spouse sleep fine in your bed.
 Right?
-I’m not telling you that it’s a MUST, but a highly encouraged aspect.
+I’m not telling you that it’s a MUST, but a highly encouraging aspect.